Trade Forex Trading

 1. Standard Accounts Explained - Standard Accounts Types Described

 Account Explanation - Standard Account.
-A Standard Trading Account is denominated in US Dollars and trades are placed using standard lots.
+A Standard Trade Account is denominated in US Dollars and trades are placed using standard lots/contracts.
 One standard lot is 100,000 currency units.
 1 lot is also known as a one contract.
 Minimum opening capital for a standard account - at-least $10,000 USD.

-1 contract refers to the minimum size of a single transaction.
-This account option is the most suitable for investors with enough capital to invest in forex - this account option requires $10,000 to $50,000 dollars in starting capital, for this standard account the investor won't be undercapitalized & with good forex money management principles and forex equity management methods, this standard account option has the best chance for profitability because it is not under capitalized.
+1 contract and lot refers to the minimum size of a single trade transaction.
+This account option is the most suitable for investors with enough capital to invest in forex - this account option requires $10,000 to $50,000 in beginning capital, for this standard account the investor won't be undercapitalized & with good forex money management principles and forex equity management methods, this standard account option has the best chance for profitability because it's not under capitalized.
 Under capitalization is what makes most investors in forex not profitable.

-It isn't recommended to open a standard trading account unless you have a trading account balance of at between $10,000 dollars minimum and $50,000.
+It isn't recommended to open a standard trading account unless you have a account balance of at between $10,000 minimum and $50,000.

-Professional Money Managers recommend $50,000 minimum to open this standard account and only opening 1 or 2 lots maximum per every $50,000 dollars you have in your account.
-However, most online brokers still-will open this standard account for you if you have more than $10,000 dollars.
+Professional Money Managers recommend $50,000 minimum to open this standard account and only opening 1 or 2 lots maximum per every $50,000 you have on your account.
+However, most online brokers will still register this standard account for you if you as a trader have more than $10,000.

-If an exchange rate for EUR/USD is quoted at 1.4000, then the smallest trade available in a standard account is worth $140,000 dollars of currency to buy 100,000 EUR.
-With leverage of 100:1, this is only $1,400 of your money and the rest of the money you will borrow from your broker (with forex leverage ratio of 100:1, your broker gives you $100 dollars for every $1 dollar that you have, henceforth for this trade transaction using only $1,400 dollars of your capital, the broker will give you $100 dollars of leverage for every $1 dollar you have, meaning after leverage you'll have $1,400*100=$140,000 dollars which you then can buy 1 standard lot of EUR USD).
+If an exchange rate for EUR/USD is quoted at 1.4000, then the smallest and minimum trade available in a standard account is worth $140,000 dollars of currency to buy 100,000 EUR.
+With leverage of 100:1, this is only $1,400 of your money & the rest of the money you'll borrow from your broker (with forex leverage ratio of 100:1, your broker gives you $100 for every $1 that you have, therefore for this trade transaction using only $1,400 of your trading capital, the broker will give you $100 of leverage for every $1 you have, meaning after leverage you'll have $1,400*100=$140,000 which you then can buy 1 standard contract/lot of EUR USD).

 For Standard Lots Minimum Price Movement of 1 pip = $10